Thomas Miller's Acting Governorship can best be described as the root cause for the so-called "Culpeper Rebellion" of 1677.

 The following day a group of armed men headed by Bird found Miller's commissions and other papers as well as the great seal of the county in a box that had been hidden in a tobacco hogshead.
 The box was returned to Durant's house where it was broken open in the presence of Culpeper, Crawford, and Durant.
 At the beat of a drum Miller was accused of blasphemy, treason, and other crimes and, at the urging of the crowd, was placed in irons.
 At this point the stocks and pillory were overturned and thrown into the river.

 The mob then made merry with money belonging to Miller, their merriment made more exuberant with drink provided by Gillam.
 Gillam later testified that he always tried to attend court days, since so large a gathering of people made sales easier.
-Gillam also confessed that he did serve drink to his customers at that December 1677 court, and he saw to it that Miller got his share.
+Gillam also confessed that he did serve drink to his customers at that December of 1677 court, and he saw to it that Miller got his share.

-The mob expressed its dislike of the king's proclamations and of the Lords Proprietors' authority.
+The mob expressed its dislike of the King's proclamations and of the Lords Proprietors' authority.
 Meanwhile, scouts and parties were being sent throughout the countryside to "Threaten, seize, disarm, imprison, or chase out of ye Country all in authority or office or any else that would not Joyn with ym" No specific mention is made of the "pipeing guard" after the arrival of Gillam's ship although it was not effective in protecting Miller against seizure.

 They were also most likely those members who were being chased out of the country back to Virginia.

 Miller and the other prisoners were held at Durant's house for four or five days until Foster arrived with Hudson as his prisoner.
 On Foster's arrival the sixty to seventy men already gathered there held an election for their assembly of eighteen members.
-Jenkins, Bird, Crawford, White, and James Blount from the new assembly were then chosen to sit with Richard Foster as a court in the cases of Biggs, who was accused of murder, and John Nixon, another Council member who was accused of treason.
+Jenkins, Bird, Crawford, White, and James Blount from the new Assembly were then chosen to sit with Richard Foster as a court in the cases of Biggs, who was accused of murder, and John Nixon, another Executive Council member who was accused of treason.
 Miller, still in irons, was then brought before the court and a jury impaneled from the crowd with Mordslay Bouden, a New England trader, as foreman.
-Miller believed that only four of the jury could read or write.
+Miller later recounted that he believed that only four of the jury could read or write.

 Two stories of the actions of this jury emerged from the testimony.
 Miller, who was most directly concerned, treated the matter somewhat casually.
 Hudson, on the other hand, delivered a highly colored description of the events.
 Miller testified that the jury went out with such articles as Culpeper, their chief councillor and scribe, and George Durant, their attorney general, had contrived against Miller.